ahandrewh teaches IAT-334interface design

 • Two clearly defined tasks for evaluation.

-• A set of selected heuristics.
+• A set of eight selected heuristics (4 per task).

 • An empty data sheet.

-We will chat about your deliverables in-lab.
+We will chat about your deliverables in-class.

-From June 15 to June 24
+From June 5 to June 12

 This week is for completing the heuristic evaluation.

-Bring to your June 22/24 lab
+Bring to your June 12 class

 A copy of the following: